shlomiassaf/tdm/src/demo/modules/@forms/tutorials/renderer/__5-README-RENDER-EVENT.md

 </div>

 ## Renderer facing API
-The renderer use's the `emitArrayActionRequest` method on the dynamic form instance.
+The renderer use's the `emitRendererEvent` method on the dynamic form instance.
 The method accepts an object describing the action and it will extend that action and notify the host.